SIGMA Team Documents

 update cantor.
 You start the virtual machine, attach the

-ext4-formatted drive, scan for it using fdisk -l
+ext4-formatted drive, scan for it using fdisk -l, and then mount it.

 I have setup